BijanRegmi/envNinja/README.md

 5. [rename](#rename)
 6. [remove](#remove)

 > **NOTE:** Every command accepts -n and -s flag for project's name and scope.
 They are used to perform the actions on that particular project and scope.
-The default project the name of the current directory and the default scope is 'dev'.
+The default project is the name of the current directory and the default scope is 'dev'.
+The db will be stored at `${XDG_CONFIG_HOME}/envNinja/envNinja.db` or `~/.config/envNinja/envNinja.db`

 ### push